lechmazur/writing_styles/README.md

 * **Experimentation:** degree of formal play, associative gaps, metafictional devices.
 * **Closure:** cadence and ending type.
 * **Content choices:** genre family, topic domain, time and place band, conflict frame, stakes level, cast size, realism vs. fabulism, ending valence, and how dependent the piece feels on the prompt.

+All results reflect models under a neutral, minimally directive prompt; targeted prompting can shift register, structure, and voice substantially, so read these style patterns as tendencies rather than fixed traits.

 ---